richardcheam/low-label-defect-detection/README.md

 # SimCLR-Augmented-PseudoLabeling-MNIST

-This project explores the combination of **self-supervised learning (SimCLR)** and **semi-supervised learning with pseudo-labeling** for image classification on the MNIST dataset.
+This project explores the combination of **self-supervised learning (SimCLR)** and **semi-supervised learning with pseudo-labeling** for image classification on the MNIST dataset, but only having access to 100 labels.
 The aim is to train performant models with very limited labeled data.

 ---